mihaigalos/Dot/README.md

 # Dot

-The Dot is a carrier aimed at gathering sensor data from a variety of sensors and sending them over radio.
+The Dot is a carrier board designed in Eagle, aimed at gathering sensor data from a variety of sensors and sending them over radio.
 Its small design and supply over a coin cell make it ideal for deployment anywhere.

 It features :